TatuLund/uikit-demo/README.md

 ### Components

 There is about 50 components in the collection now.
+Component's class names are prefixed with "Uk" to avoid conflicts with Vaadin's own components.

 #### `UkAccordion`